mavegaf/carioca-game/README.md

 ## 🙌 Acknowledgments

 Inspired by the traditional Carioca card game, with the goal of creating a fun, solo playing experience against an AI opponent.

----

-## 📬 Contact

-Found a bug or have a suggestion?
-Feel free to open an issue